-Because of the park’s dark history, many community members advocated to renovate Boeddeker Park. “ They wanted to have an activated park where a neighborhood that has such a dense population of children can actually feel safe and have their own fitness activities,” said Listana.
+Because of the park’s dark history, many community members advocated for the park's rehabilitation. “ They wanted to have an active park where a neighborhood that has such a dense population of children can actually feel safe and have their own fitness activities,” said Listana.

 Following the renovation of Boeddeker Park, in 2015 the Tenderloin Health Improvement Project (TLHIP) was one of 24 organizations to receive funding from the International Healthcare Institution (IHI), as a part of IHI’s initiative 100 Million Healthier Lives.
 A LiveStories customer, 100 Million Healthier Lives is a collaboration of change agents with the goal of making 100 million people healthier by the year 2020.
 As one of the core values of 100 MHL’s SCALE (Spreading Community Accelerators through Learning and Evaluation) initiative is using data and stories to drive improvement and monitor impact, and the LiveStories platform was the perfect fit for many of the awardees.
-For more on 100 Million Healthier Lives, read our case study.

 While Listana wishes she had had a safe park to play in growing up, she is glad it exists now.